About

 Join a team of of professionals working at the intersection of public policy and leading-edge technology, on behalf of Canada's most dynamic, high-growth technology companies.

-Director, Federal Affairs (Senior Position)
+Director, Provincial Affairs - British Columbia (Senior Position)

 Apply Now